Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 The content is set to noindex

 This is directly related to “There is no content” above.
-All in One SEO does not include content that is set to Noindex.
+All in One SEO does not include content in the sitemap that is set to Noindex.

 So if you’ve set the Show in Search Results to No under Search Appearance or enabled No Index using the Robots Meta settings under Search Appearance or on your content then this content will be excluded from the sitemap.